Here are the people Trump has picked for key positions so far

 INTERIOR SECRETARY: Doug Burgum

-The governor of North Dakota, who was once little-known outside his state, Burgum is a former Republican presidential primary contender who endorsed Trump, and spent months traveling to drum up support for him, after dropping out of the race.
+The governor of North Dakota, once little-known outside his state, is a former Republican presidential primary contender who endorsed Trump and then spent months traveling to drum up support for Trump after dropping out of the race.

 Burgum was a serious contender to be Trump’s vice presidential choice this summer.
 The two-term governor was seen as a possible pick because of his executive experience and business savvy.
 Burgum also has close ties to deep-pocketed energy industry CEOs.